 Mint tea or peppermint tea is a herbal tea, is also knowns as tea tisane or infusion, which has been used for hundreds of years to treat many types of diseases.
 Available in a wide variety of flavor,

 The two most common mint teas are peppermint and spearmint.

 TASTE VS PEPPERMINT

-Mint tea has a fresh sweet, refreshing flavour with a tingling finish.
+Mint tea has a fresh sweet, refreshing flavor with a tingling finish.
 Peppermint tea gives a cooling feeling that can be a refreshing mist.
-Some peppermint teas will have signs of green tea or fruity and vanilla flavours depending on the mixture.
+Some peppermint teas will have signs of green tea or fruity and vanilla flavors depending on the mixture.
 Mint tea has a pleasant aroma that refreshes the senses

 This article will concentrate on peppermint tea.
 Maximum mint teas will give these related health benefits, with liquids providing differing degrees of the staple compounds.
 From promoting overall health and wellness to relieving stomach problems and guarding heart health, tea is a substation when it comes to health benefits.